-Different Kinds of Random Orbital Sander
+Different Kinds of Random Orbital Sanders

-- quarter-sheet sanders use a quarter of a sheet of standard sized sandpaper or other abrasive.
+- quarter-sheet sanders use a quarter of a sheet of standard-sized sandpaper or other abrasive.
 Those models shaped to fit comfortably into one hand, are called palm grip sanders

 - a finishing sander is any sander that leaves a smooth, scratch-free surface that is good enough for staining or applying a clear finish like varnish or lacquer.